terraform-google-modules/terraform-google-sql-db/modules/safer_mysql/README.md

 used, then access needs to be mediated by bastion hosts connected to the same VPC, or through custom UI or other tools.

-If public IP is avaible, engineers can use the following process to connect:
+If public IP is available, engineers can use the following process to connect:

 ```
 mkdir $HOME/mysql_sockets